jfx2006/tb-migration-scripts/README.md

 After running the migration on all l10n repositories, recipes need to be moved in one of the `tb` subfolders.
-For example, if the migration landed in Thunderbird 109, recipes need to be moved to `tb109`. ~~It’s then possible to use the utility script `cleanup_migrations.py` to list all recipes landed in a specific version of Firefox, and remove them from a local `mozilla-unified` clone.~~
+For example, if the migration landed in Thunderbird 109, recipes need to be moved to `tb109`.

 The `no_train` folder is used for recipes that never landed in `comm-central`.